 If you are responsible for any society or other non-personal accounts, you must make arrangements for someone else to take over and be responsible for them.
 Failure to do so will result in the closure of the non-personal account in July.
-To transfer the responsibility of a non-personal or society account to a new person you will need to complete a Non-personal Registration form request on the Self Service portal.
+To transfer the responsibility of a non-personal or society account the new 'owner' of the account will need to complete a Non-personal Registration request on the Self Service portal.

 If you are responsible for any mailing lists and want to close or transfer ownership you will need to contact email@example.com with details of the changes.

 Reading your email while you are away from Durham